 The New Colombo Plan is a signature initiative of the Australian Government which aims to lift knowledge of the Indo-Pacific in Australia by supporting Australian undergraduates to study between six and 19 months and undertake local language, exchange studies and Internships in the region.
-More information will be provided and a formal application process implemented when the 2027 guidelines are released (expected July 2026).
+The official 2027 NCP Scholarship Guidelines is now available.

 The NCP Scholarship aims to lift knowledge of the Indo-Pacific by supporting Australian undergraduates to undertake the following experiences, in one or more of the nearly 40 Indo-Pacific locations;